mit-rss/wall_follower_tesse/README.md

     5 * min(1, your_simple_speed / staff_simple_speed) + 5 * min(1, your_complex_speed / staff_complex_speed)

 where your_simple_speed and your_complex_speed are the average speeds you achieve on the simple and complex tracks, respectively, and staff_simple_speed and staff_complex_speeds are the corresponding average speeds achieved by the staff solution.
 Thus if your solution achieves the same speeds as the staff solution, you will get full points for this section.
-The staff solution gets 7 m/s for the simple track and 4 m/s for the complex track.
+The staff solution gets 7 m/s for the simple track and 4 m/s for the complex track. **In addition to including these numbers in your report and briefing, push a speed log for each track to the root of your repo by the lab report deadline (name them `speed_log-simple.txt` and `speed_log-complex.txt` respectively.)**

 In your reports and briefings, use of video, screen shots, screen recordings etc. is highly recommended.
 Make quantitative and qualitative evaluations of your results.
 Make sure you demonstrate the ability of your car to successfully complete both tracks outlined below without collisions.
 Data on average speed (required for speed grade above) and collisions are good examples of metrics for evaluation, but feel free to also get creative - have a look at the Important Topic Details section below for inspiration.
 The rosbag recording functionality outlined below can also be a useful tool for evaluating your code and post-processing data, and tool such as rqt_multiplot and rviz are also helpful for visualization.